Glock: Features

 The Glock's frame, magazine body, and several other components are made from a high-strength nylon-based polymer invented by Gaston Glock, called Polymer 2.
 This plastic was specially formulated to provide increased durability and is more resilient than carbon steel and most steel alloys.
 Polymer 2 is resistant to shock, caustic liquids, and temperature extremes where traditional steel/alloy frames would warp and become brittle.
 The injection-molded frame contains four hardened steel guide rails for the slide: two at the rear of the frame, and the remaining pair above and in front of the trigger guard.
 The trigger guard itself is squared off at the front and checkered.
 The grip has an angle of 109° and a nonslip, stippled surface on the sides and both the front and rear straps.
 The frame houses the locking block, which is an investment casting that engages a 45° camming surface on the barrel's lower camming lug.
 It is retained in the frame by a steel axis pin that holds the trigger and slide catch.
 The trigger housing is held to the frame by means of a polymer pin.
-A spring-loaded sheet-metal pressing serves as the slide catch, which is secured from unintentional manipulation by a raised guard molded into the frame.
+A spring-loaded sheet-metal pressing serves as the slide catch, secured against unintentional manipulation by a raised guard molded into the frame.

 Because of its polymer construction, there were initially fears that Glock pistols would be invisible to airport X-ray machines, making them easy to illegally import into the United States.
-In actuality, 84% of the gun's weight is from steel, and Polymer 2 is visible to X-ray machines.
-The myth's prevalence is believed to be connected to a scene that perpetuated the myth in Die Hard 2, which released a few years after the Glock was invented.
-In 1988, the Undetectable Firearms Act was passed in the United States, banning the manufacture or import of any gun that could pass undetected through a metal detector.
+In actuality, the majority of the gun's weight comes from steel components, and Polymer 2 is visible to X-ray machines.
+Concern over the myth led to the passage of the Undetectable Firearms Act in the United States in 1988, banning the manufacture or import of any gun that could pass undetected through a metal detector.
+The myth was later popularized further by a scene in Die Hard 2 (1990), in which a fictional "Glock 7" is described as a porcelain pistol invisible to airport security.